-In Stony the Road: Reconstruction, White Supremacy, and the Rise of Jim Crow, Henry Louis Gates, Jr. explores some of the most important eras of the African American experience.
-Some of these eras include Reconstruction and Jim Crow.
-Here, he also highlights lynching---an element of racial violence that Ida B. Wells worked hard to dismantle and expose.
-If you want more context around lynching and why Ida B. Wells made it her platform---this is for you.
+In Stony the Road: Reconstruction, White Supremacy, and the Rise of Jim Crow, Henry Louis Gates, Jr. explores some of the most impactful eras of the African-American experience.
+Some include Reconstruction and Jim Crow.
+Here, he also highlights lynching---an element of racial violence Wells worked hard to expose.
+If you want to learn more about lynching, its context, and why Wells made it her platform---this is for you.

 Ida: A Sword Among Lions: Ida B. Wells and the Campaign Against Lynching by Paula J. Giddings

-Want more of Ida?
+Want more Wells?
 Check out Ida: A Sword Among Lions: Ida B. Wells and the Campaign Against Lynching.
 Before becoming an anti-lynching crusader, Wells experienced a few incidents of her own.
 In her early life, Wells sued the Chesapeake, Ohio, and Southwestern Railway for discrimination after refusing to move to a segregated car.
 She was physically thrown off and later sought justice.
 Wells went on to win a settlement but the decision was later overturned.
 This helped fuel some of her advocacy work.
-Following the incident, three black businessmen were lynched in Memphis.
-This inspired Wells' vigorous anti-lynching crusade and spearheaded a great deal of her research and writing.
-She also co-founded the NAACP and was a passionate figure in the women's suffrage movement.
-In this work, she centered on African American Women because they were often excluded.
-She was also a mother, a wife, a sister and a woman of her own.
+Following the incident, three Black businessmen were lynched in Memphis.
+This helped motivate her vigorous anti-lynching crusade and spearheaded a great deal of her research and writing.
+She co-founded the NAACP and was a passionate figure in the women's suffrage movement.
+In this work, she often centered African- American Women because they were often excluded.
+She was a mother, a wife, a sister and a woman of her own.
 If you need one more reason to read about Ida B. Wells, here you are.

 Note: Access to our digital collection requires a DC Public Library card.
 Don't have a card?
 Sign up here.